dwelch67/mbed_samples/blinker01/README.blinker01.txt

 FIO1SET2 0x2009C03A
 FIO1CLR2 0x2009C03E

 Back to the schematic breifly.
-We are using 4 I/O pins what else is affected by these 8 port registers?
+We are using 4 I/O pins these registers affect 8 I/O pins.
+What else is affected by these 8 port registers?

 P1.16 and P1.17 go to the ethernet phy, looks like MDIO stuff.
 P1.19 and P1.22 are not connected.
 The reset value for FIO1DIR2 is